bloomen/libunittest/examples/README.txt

 using the macros TEST and TEST_FIXTURE.
 Due to flexibility and compile time reasons it is recommended to use the testing style demonstrated in this example for larger test projects.

+5)

+The templates example demonstrates how two define templated tests using the macro shortcuts TEST_TPL and TEST_TPL_FIXTURE.